MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/configure-infrascripts-onprem.md

 #### ServiceFabricCluster

 To be able to correctly identify the cluster they are connected to Contoso coporation has updated the **ClusterName** to reflect that this is their production cluster.

 Contoso corporation has observed that they have resource heavy batch jobs that run during normal operation hours.
 Since they don't want their users to be impacted they have chosen to split batch and interactive sessions into separate nodes.
-So they have added the new NodeType references to the configuration.
+To accomplish this they have added the **BatchOnlyAOSNodeType** and **InteractiveOnlyAOSNodeType** node types and set the disabled field for the **AOSNodeType** to true.

 Foreach machine that belongs to a nodetype they have filled in the VM name, the ip address of the VM as well as the fault domain and update domain.